 The Abandoned – not to be confused with the subsequent The Abandoned (2015), which was also a ghost story with a twist ending – was a Spanish-British production shot on location in Bulgaria.
 It was a feature-length directorial debut for Nacho Cerda who had previously made a handful of short films and short documentaries, often on Euro horror directors like Lucio Fulci and Juan Piquer Simon, including a full-length documentary Coffin of Light (2009) about the Spanish horror film.
-The most interesting name present is that of Richard Stanley, the director of the cult Hardware (1990), Dust Devil (1992) and originally of the troubled The Island of Dr Moreau (1996), who is credited as co-writer.
+The most interesting name present is that of Richard Stanley, the director of the cult Hardware (1990), Dust Devil (1992), originally of the troubled The Island of Dr Moreau (1996) and the subsequent Color Out of Space (2019), who is credited as co-writer.

 The script creates a standard set-up for a ghost story but displaces it from the usual Gothic mansion to a farm in the remote steppes of Russia (in actuality location shooting in Bulgaria).
 Once we arrive there, Nacho Cerda creates some very spooky happenings, aided by an intense aural soundscape.
 More than just the usual hauntings and spooky atmosphere, Cerda propels us into the uncanny – especially when it comes to the scenes with Anastasia Hille and Karel Rodin encountering undead doppelgangers of themselves and then finding that whenever they try to fight one of them off and damage it, the same wounds appear on their own bodies.
 Or a scene where Karel Rodin is dragged down into a hole in the floor only for Anastasia Hille to rush over and find the hole has disappeared and the floorboards are unbroken.
 Elsewhere, she tries to escape the island but finds that the same truck in which she was driven there is now a broken down wreck that has been overgrown for years.